heptarch/heptarch.github.io/drafts/demon.md

 Duke's vision, resolved into a single question that will haunt him the rest of his life: "What *is* it?"
 Ellen: "I'm afraid we will never know."
 The Duke will go to India.
-Ellen will return to the tunnels, where, one molecule at a time, she is teleporting a demon from the fourth dimension.
+Ellen will return to the tunnels, where, one molecule at a time, she will teleport a demon from the fourth dimension.

 <p align="center">
   ⁂
   </p>

 Ȣ. "My name?"
-The little man looks puzzled, then mounts the back of the armchair like a lectern and begins discoursing.
-"In Islamic tradition, Ashmedai was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
-Rabbinic lore holds similarly that he was bound with special chains on which Solomon had written the name of God."
+The little man looks puzzled, then mounts the back of the armchair like a lectern and dons a pair of spectacles.
+"In Islamic tradition, Ashmedai—Prince of Demons—was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
+Similarly, Rabbinic lore holds that Solomon bound him with a chain graven with the ineffable Name of God."

 "Art thou Ashmedai?"